D Cups: Breast Size Comparison

 However, when it comes to bra construction, you can actually find quite a few differences between bras made for D and DD boobs.
 That’s because DD is where ‘full bust’ sizing starts.
 Even on a small band size, DD boobs are big enough that they tend to need a little more support than, say, C cup boobs.

-Hence, bras made for DD+ sizes often have specific design features that are there to boost support.
+Hence, a double d bra and other DD+ sizes often have specific design features that are there to boost support.
 For example, seamed cups, a taller band, wider straps, and side panels or ‘side slings’ inside the bra.
 All of these help the bra to better lift and shape a large bust, or simply feel more comfortable on one.

 Even the same bra can actually be designed slightly different for different breast sizes – next time you’re in a boutique and see a bra that comes in both A-D and full-bust sizes, take a look for yourself and see if you can spot any of these construction tweaks!

 What bra size comes after DD – DDD, E or F?